Load Balancers Release Notes

 Internal-only regional load balancers are now in general availability.
 Internal load balancers have no public IP address and are only accessible to resources in the same VPC network.
 Read How to Create Regional Load Balancers for more details.
+To learn how to add internal load balancers to DOKS clusters, see Configure Load Balancers in the DOKS documentation.

 You can now create internal-only regional load balancers.
 Internal load balancers have no public IP address and are only accessible by resources in the same VPC.
 This feature is currently in early availability and only available through the CLI and API.